 Depending on the weather conditions, chickpeas are ready to be harvested in 85 to 100 days after planting, in the late summer.
 You can harvest them when the pods are still small and green and prepare them like snap beans.

-The most common way of harvesting them is dried.
-Wait for the leaves to wither, dry, and brown, then pull the entire plant including the roots.
+The most common way of harvesting them is waiting for the leaves to wither, dry, and brown, then pull the entire plant including the roots.
 Place the plant on a flat surface in a warm, dry, well-ventilated location such as a garage.
 Let it dry further until the pods start to split and you can see the seeds inside.
 Remove the seeds from their pods.

 Before being stored, the chickpeas must be treated to kill any insects and their eggs.
-To do this this in the oven, distribute the chickpeas in a single layer on a baking sheet and pasteurize them at 160 degrees Fahrenheit for 30 minutes.
+To do this in the oven, distribute the chickpeas in a single layer on a baking sheet and pasteurize them at 160 degrees Fahrenheit for 30 minutes.
 Or, place the chickpeas in freezer bags and leave them in the freezer at 0 degrees Fahrenheit or below for at least 48 hours.
-Afterwards store the chickpeas in an airtight container in a cool, dry place.
+Afterward store the chickpeas in an airtight container in a cool, dry place.

 How to Grow Chickpeas in Pots

 Because chickpea plants are short and bushy, they lend themselves to container-growing.
 Use a container with large drainage holes and well-draining potting mix.
 Just like chickpeas in a garden setting, start with more plants and thin out the 3-inch seedlings so you end up with a maximum of four plants per square foot.
-Also keep in mind that container plants need more frequent watering and fertilizer applications than plants in garden soil.
+Also, keep in mind that container plants need more frequent watering and fertilizer applications than plants in garden soil.
 Feed the plants about once a month with a granular organic low-nitrogen fertilizer.

 While chickpeas do not require pruning, they need to be thinned out.
 When the seedlings are 3 inches tall, cut any extra seedlings at the surface level to leave 6 inches of space between each plant.
 Do not pull out the seedlings like you’d pull weeds because that can disturb and damage the roots of the plants you want to keep.